-Retirement benefits are provided to the U.S.-based NEOs under a qualified salaried defined benefit pension plan and a non-qualified Supplemental Executive Retirement Plan ("SERP").
-The "Pension Benefits Table" shows each U.S.-based NEO's number of years of credited service, present value of accumulated benefits and payments during fiscal year 2014 for the qualified plan and the SERP.
-The present value of the accumulated benefit is the December 31, 2014, value of the annual benefit that was earned as of December 31, 2014.
+Retirement benefits are provided to the NEOs under a qualified salaried defined benefit pension plan and a non-qualified Supplemental Executive Retirement Plan ("SERP").
+The "Pension Benefits Table" shows each NEO's number of years of credited service, present value of accumulated benefits and payments during fiscal year 2017 for the qualified plan and the SERP.
+The present value of the accumulated benefit is the December 31, 2017, value of the annual benefit that was earned as of December 31, 2017.

 The Corporation offers two qualified salaried defined benefit pension plans in the U.S. that provide the same benefits.
 One plan covers its Aerospace subsidiary's salaried employees and the other covers all other U.S. salaried employees.
-The U.S.-based NEOs are covered under the latter.
+The NEOs are covered under the latter.
 The qualified plans were designed to provide tax-qualified pension benefits that are generally available to all U.S. salaried employees.
 Effective January 1, 2007, the Corporation changed the formula by which the accrued pension benefit under the plans is determined.
 Prior to January 1, 2007, the accrued pension benefit expressed as a monthly annuity payable at age 65 was based on final average salary, covered compensation and years of service.
 Effective January 1, 2007, the accrued pension benefit is a monthly annuity that is equivalent to a lump sum payable when the participant reaches age 65 calculated on base salary each year, the Social Security Wage Base ("SSWB") and a multiple based on years of service.
 Payments of accrued benefits earned may be in the form of an annuity, lump sum or a combination of both, depending on the election of the participant at retirement.
 The Corporation also sponsors a non-qualified SERP that mirrors the pension plans and is designed to replace the benefits that would have been provided under the pension plans if they were not subject to IRS-imposed limits.
-Under the Code, the maximum permissible benefit from the qualified plans for retirement in 2014 is \$210,000 and annual compensation exceeding \$260,000 in 2014 cannot be considered in computing the maximum permissible benefit under the plans.
+Under the Code, the maximum permissible benefit from the qualified plans for retirement in 2017 is \$215,000 and annual compensation exceeding \$270,000 in 2017 cannot be considered in computing the maximum permissible benefit under the plans.

-Terms for U.S. Accrued Benefits Prior to January 1, 2007
+Terms for U.S.-Accrued Benefits Prior to January 1, 2007